QI Program's Function/Process

 Value-Based Programs Models

-The goal of EOC is to standardize and optimize quality and cost of care, with the patient at the center of decision-making.
-Quality and utilization measures are part of program evaluation.
+- Standardize and optimize quality and cost of care, with the patient at the center of decision-making;

 - Creates accountability to the patient for all care related to their particular procedure, diagnosis or health care event;

-- Promotes collaborative, comprehensive “best-in-class” care for Horizon members across the full continuum;
+- Promotes collaborative, comprehensive “best-in-class” care for Horizon members across the full continuum, including building relationships with Primary Care and providers from other specialties in support of the best possible outcomes and slowing disease progression;

 - Supports the view that health care is about best outcomes;